-This manual must be reviewed at least annually by the Head of Finance and approved by the Audit Committee periodically.
+This manual must be reviewed by the Finance and Compliance Manager and approved by the Audit Committee periodically.

 Background information

 - Integrity Action's year end is 30 September. - The accounting system used since 1 October 2017 is Aqilla, a cloud based system (see www.aqilla.com). - All income and expenditure transactions are allocated to both a nominal ledger code (see Appendix 4) and a grant code.